Introduction

 While Bali has many beautiful areas to explore, some alleys and backstreets can be quite unpleasant.
 Stray dogs are common on the island, and the lack of proper waste management can lead to a buildup of dog poop.
 This not only creates an unpleasant smell but can also pose health risks.
 To avoid these areas, stick to well-traveled routes and ask locals for advice on which areas to avoid.
 Remember to pack hand sanitizer and wear appropriate footwear to protect yourself from unsanitary conditions.

 Bali has attracted an increasing number of Russian tourists in recent years, leading to cultural clashes between visitors and locals.
 While most tourists are respectful, some have been known to disregard local customs, such as dressing inappropriately at sacred sites or causing disturbances with excessive alcohol consumption.
+Even with the money rich Russians bring in, it seems that the Balinese are fed up.
 As a traveler, it is essential to be mindful of local customs and respect the host culture, regardless of your nationality.

 Conclusion